VitaliRj/OBD2-SocktCAN-Interface/README.md

 ![Image of toolbox](/images/modelConfig_1.PNG)

-### Multiple OBD2 Vehicle Parameter
+### Receive multiple OBD2 Messages
-Requesting multiple messages in one Model can be useful to analyze relationships between different vehicle parameters and driving behaviors.
-Although this block is not strictly designed to do so, it is still possible by changing the input of the OBD2_PID Input Port during runtime, as shown in Example_MultiPID.slx.
+Requesting multiple messages in one Model can be useful to analyze the relationships between different vehicle parameters and your driving behavior.
+Although this block is not strictly designed to do so, it is still possible by changing the input of the OBD2_PID Input Port during runtime, as shown in [Example_MultiPID.slx](/examples/Example_MultiPID.slx).

 ![Image of toolbox](/images/multiLogModel_1.PNG)